digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 ## Conclusion

-In this guide you learned how to use one of the most popular Kubernetes scanning tool - Kubescape.
-You also learned how to perform cluster and repository scanning (YAML manifests).
+In this guide you learned how to use one of the most popular Kubernetes vulnerability scanning tool - [Kubescape](https://github.com/armosec/kubescape).
+You also learned how to perform cluster and repository scanning (YAML manifests) using the kubescape CLI.
 Then, you learned how to integrate the vulnerability scanning tool in a traditional CI/CD pipeline using GitHub workflows.

-Finally, you learned how to investigate security scan reports, and take appropriate actions to remediate the situation by using a practical example (the game-2048 application from the kubernetes-sample-apps repository).
+Finally, you learned how to investigate security scan reports, and take appropriate actions to remediate the situation by using a practical example - the [game-2048-example](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/game-2048-example) application from the [kubernetes-sample-apps](https://github.com/digitalocean/kubernetes-sample-apps) repository.

 ## Additional Resources